-- Step 1: See the Enrollment Calendar (page 13) for a schedule of cohort start dates. - Step 2: Complete the Enrollment Application form and submit required materials.
+- Step 1: See the Enrollment Calendar (contact IGS team for information) for a schedule of cohort start dates. - Step 2: Complete the Enrollment Application form and submit required materials.
 Enrollment packages can be found here. - Step 3: Discuss with an Enrollment Coordinator: Within 48 hours of submitting the application, an enrollment coordinator will contact you to discuss learning program, course recommendations, and transcript analysis, as needed. - Step 4: Pay Tuition: Please arrange tuition payment with an enrollment coordinator.
-View current tuition and rates - Step 5: Approval!
+View current tuition and rates (contact IGS team for information). - Step 5: Approval!
 Once all steps above are completed, you will receive an Enrollment Confirmation Letter.